The Adoptee Journey

 They're designed to drive you mad

-I once read that the ambulance siren screech was developed at the same vibration as a baby’s cry because it was the most instinctual way to signal that something, somewhere had gone horribly wrong.
+I once read that the ambulance siren screech was developed at the same vibration as a baby's cry because it was the most instinctual way to signal that something, somewhere had gone horribly wrong.
 And to get the fuck out of the way.
 Like many, a crying baby drives me up the wall.
-Still, I’ve had two of them.
+Still, I've had three of them.